BillyZhang24kobe/billy-zhang-academic/content/post/efficient-multimodal/index.md

 title: Understanding "Efficient Large-Scale Multi-Modal Classification"
 subtitle: ""
-summary: "This artical (in Chinese) analyzed a paper published in AAAI-18 about multi-modal classification, which is a hot topic back then."
+summary: "This artical (in Chinese) analyzes a paper published in AAAI-18 about multi-modal classification, which is a hot topic back then."
 authors:
 - admin
 tags: []